 My allowlist contains Power BI IP ranges that are used to access some data sources.
 Do I need to update the IP ranges to match the new location?

 Yes.
-As it’s a new location, the IP ranges are also changing and need to be updated.
+Because it’s a new location, the IP ranges are also changing, and the ranges need to be updated.
 Download the Azure IP Ranges JSON file to identify the needed IP ranges.

 Is there a cost to have my tenant moved to a different region?